DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 - [x]  Fast matching
 - [ ]  Slow matching
 - [ ]  Censorship resistance
-- [ ]  No fees for cancelled orders
+- [x]  No fees for cancelled orders

-Hint: hint
+Hint: Faster and No fees for cancelled orders

-Explanation: explanation
+Explanation: As Server Book Model is governed by a central authority and not by any protocol it doesn't need any validation by any miners.
+Hence, are faster and don't need any fees for the failed transaction.

-Sub Topics: amm
+Sub Topics: crypto-exchange

 ---